ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Spark application logs not displaying correctly in UI
+{: #known_issue54254}

+Spark application logs displayed in the UI are not rendering correctly for short-running applications that fail before the Spark context is initialized.
+The logs appear incorrect or incomplete in the UI.
+However, when the same logs are downloaded using the download option, the downloaded file contains the correct and complete log data.

+**Workaround:** Download the logs manually using the "Download logs" button in the UI.
+The downloaded log file will contain the correct and complete log data, including errors that occurred before Spark context initialization.

 ## ACL UI disablement does not prevent row filtering in Presto
 {: #known_issue51153}